Updated: 7th September 2015

 Kandy, the second city of Sri Lanka and home to the famous ‘Buddha Tooth Relic’ is something I’ll keep for another post.
 It is however the starting point of that train journey I can’t stop talking about and is certainly worth more time than being a pass-through in transit.

 Another popular stop along the route is Hatton.
 From here you can venture out to the real Adams Peak, a religious spot high above the world which is famous for its pilgrimages.
 You can also visit the Horton Plains, home to the fantastic worlds end viewpoint.
-Time and weather however werent on my side, but great write ups about both can be found on The Planet D blog (their photos will have you flying tomorrow!) and Fit Travels respectively.
+Time and weather however werent on my side, but great write ups about both can be found on The Planet D blog (their photos will have you flying tomorrow!).

 Have you been to Sri Lanka?
 What was your favourite spot?